junxit/us-congress-bills-116/bill.md

 legis-num: H.R.
 5663
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 5663

-> To amend the Federal Food, Drug, and Cosmetic Act to give authority to the Secretary of Health and Human Services, acting through the Commissioner of Food and Drugs, to destroy counterfeit devices.
+That the bill from the House of Representatives (H.R.
+5663) entitled “An Act to amend the Federal Food, Drug, and Cosmetic Act to give authority to the Secretary of Health and Human Services, acting through the Commissioner of Food and Drugs, to destroy counterfeit devices.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title